Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 1. Open the Claude Code extension settings

-2. Enable Allow dangerously skip permissions (this unlocks auto mode in the UI)
+2. Enable Allow dangerously skip permissions (this unlocks Auto Mode in the UI)

 3. Click the mode indicator at the bottom of the prompt box